Plant Schedules: Getting Started

 4. Run a Plant Schedule, taking care to describe either the Symbol or Both option for each plant type you Want shown in color.
 The resulting schedule will include the color plant symbols from your Xref.

-Once you've configured your Irrigation Schedule the way you want it, you can apply those settings as the defaults under the active Preference Set in the Planting Preferences.
+Once you've configured your Plant Schedule the way you want it, you can apply those settings as the defaults under the active Preference Set in the Planting Preferences.
 You can also create different defaults for different Preference Sets.

 For specific instructions, see the Schedule Defaults section of our Planting Preferences documentation.